Business Research Process

 Literature Review:

-After defining the research problem the next step in the research process is to make an extensive literature review.
+After defining the research problem the next step in the research process is to make an extensive literature review [The Literature Review: A Step-by-Step Guide for Students (SAGE Study Skills Series) Second Edition by Diana Ridley (Author)].
 In This stage, the researcher needs to review previous studies that have been made on the problem or topic defined by the researcher.

 An extensive literature view helps the researcher to define the problem clearly and provides guidelines regarding how to conduct the study.
 This also makes the justification of the topic undertaken by the researcher.
 Good library management can contribute a lot in this regard.